-All visitors will be required to verify their identity to the satisfaction of staff.
+All visitors will be required to verify their identity to the satisfaction of staff and to leave their belongings, including their mobile phone(s), in a safe place during their visit.

 If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting.
 Visitors should be ready to produce identification.